Limiter in mixing and mastering

 Conclusion: Use limiters correctly

-A well-adjusted limiter can give your mix or master the final touches without destroying the sound.
-Keep settings moderate, mix down cleanly, and use your hearing as the final authority.
+A well-adjusted limiter can give your mix or master the final polish without ruining the sound.
+Pay attention to moderate gain reduction, an appropriate ceiling setting, and sufficient dynamic range.

 FAQ – Frequently asked questions about the limiter